bronzeRaf/DigitalFilters/README.md

 **jointProcessFilter.m** An implementation of a Joint Process Filter, to apply regression filters.

-In the project there are also some resources found in the "resource" folder and their summary is:
+In the project there are also some resources found in the "resources" folder and their summary is:

 **music.mat** A sample Matlab workspace with an example music track, including the periodic noise.

 **times.txt** A text file containing  the runtimes of the Wiener, Levinson-Durbin and Regression Filter coefficient calculations, for 100, 500 and 1024 coefficients.

-#### Conclusions
-- Optimal Wiener Filters eliminate this kind of noises with a similar, or an even smaller computational complexity with Regression Filter.
-- Regression Filters with many coefficients require a heavy computational effort.
-- The elimination of periodic noise without reference signals is possible in a good manner but it could affect the final volume of the signal
+More specifications could be found in the scripts.
+The scripts plot all the information of the comparison.
+Feel free to test changing the coefficients' number.

+## EchoCancellation
+This  is a set of scripts that contain a noise cancellation filter, based on a Wiener filter.
+It is a comparison between an LMS, a normalized LMS and a RLS algorithm

+The 2 main scripts of the project are the following:

+**EchoCancelation1.m** contains the calculations of the optimal Wiener filter coefficients and the coefficients of the 3 algorithms LMS, normalized LMS and RLS to summarize their comparison.

+**EchoCancelation2.m** contains an example appliance of the 4 different filters (Wiener, LMS, normalized LMS and RLS) to a speech signal (resources/speakerB.mat) suffering from echo of another speech signal (resources/speakerA.mat).

+In the project there are also some resources found in the "resources" folder and their summary is:

+**speakerA.mat** A sample Matlab workspace with a speech sound signal.

+**speakerB.mat** A sample Matlab workspace with a speech sound signal suffering an echo, from delays of the speakerA.mat sound signal.

 More specifications could be found in the scripts.
 The scripts plot all the information of the comparison.
 Feel free to test changing the coefficients' number.